10 Best All Inclusive Resorts in … South America

 On our list of best all inclusive resorts in South America is The Singular Patagonia

 Also located in Chile’s spectacular Torres del Paine National Park, Check PricesThe Singular is a worthy alternative to Explora Patagonia.
-Located about three miles from the tourist hotspot of Puerto Natales (the main gateway to the park), The Singular offers more than 20 excursions to glaciers, fjords, mountains and caves, some by foot and some on horseback.
-The Singular’s full-board program includes daily expeditions, spa facilities, and food and drink at the hotel’s gourmet restaurant.
+Housed in a converted cold-storage plant (a National Historic Landmark), The Singular is where industrial history meets high-end comfort.
+It’s a moody, beautiful alternative to the traditional lodge.
+Located about three miles from the tourist hotspot of Puerto Natales (the main gateway to the park), Their excursions into the fjords and glaciers of Patagonia are legendary, and their full-board program includes daily expeditions, spa facilities, and food and drink at the hotel’s gourmet restaurant, where the food — think Magellanic lamb and king crab — is world-class.

 Tierra Atacama Hotel & Spa, Atacama, Chile